joehannis/joehannis/README.md

 ## Full Stack Development Student

-###  Gained a scholarship on one of the most selective dev bootcamps in the world after running my business as a professional musician and educator for 10 years.
+###  Gained a scholarship on one of the most selective dev bootcamps in the world after running my business as a music educator and performer for 10 years.

 ### Technologies & Tools